er-sami777/dummy-repo/contribute.md

-# this file is for contributor list
+# This file is for contributor list
-- sami@gamil.com - contribute on testing and v1 development
+- [Sami][sami@gmail.com]: contribute on testing and v1 development